 - With age not a prerequisite, preschoolers through senior citizens became involved in music instruction.

 In the Fall of 1990, Mukogawa Fort Wright Institute, an extension of Mukogawa Women’s University in Nishinomiya, Spokane’s sister city in Japan, opened on the Fort Wright campus.
 The site had been purchased from the Sisters of the Holy Names earlier in the year in an agreement that provided for the continuation of excellence in music education by means of a 30 year lease on the Music Center and McNally Recital Hall buildings.
 Students from Mukogawa University travel to the Spokane campus for 14-week classes in English and United States culture, including choral and American music classes at Holy Names Music Center.
-Japanese students in residence at Mukogawa Institute are also offered the opportunity to pursue individual instruction at the Music Center.
+Japanese students in residence at the Mukogawa U.C Campus (MUSC) are also offered the opportunity to pursue individual instruction at the Music Center.

 Hiring Leadership for the School